 • Yes, but they are limited to another beach area to the south along Ordnance Ave. only.

 • Please note – if you choose to park along Ordnance Ave. you are not permitted to park any part of your vehicle on the paved shoulder inside the white painted line.
-This is not a parking lane for any vehicles or trailers, it is a walking and biking path and you will be ticketed if you park there.
+This is not a parking lane for vehicles or trailers, it is a walking and biking path only and you will be ticketed if you park there.

 Long Point